Updated: December 2024

 Use of funds:

-This funding will prioritize the use of funds to support the stipend and research expenses of one graduate student earning a degree in an Engineering unit and one graduate student (or in exceptional cases, one PDF) in the Partner Division.
+This funding will prioritize the use of funds to support the stipend and research expenses of one graduate student earning a degree in an Engineering unit and one graduate student in the Partner Division.
+In exceptional cases, postdoctoral fellows can be supported.

 Submission Process:

-Applications, including all supporting documents, are due by email to myriam.couturier@utoronto.ca by 12:00pm on Monday, March 11, 2024.
+Applications, including all supporting documents, are due by email to myriam.couturier@utoronto.ca by 12:00pm on Monday, March 10, 2025.
 Please include the term “Joint Seed” in the subject line.
-A list of past EMHSeed and XSeed projects is also available on the FASE Research Hub which is accessible with your UTORid and password.
+A list of past XSeed projects is also available on the FASE Research Hub, which is accessible with your UTORid and password.

 Submissions should include the following: 1) completed application form, 2) letters of support confirming contributions from each of the collaborating departments/institutes (and/or, if applicable, Partner Divisions), 3) Short CVs of co-PIs.
 Please limit your CV to 3 pages.